Time Stamp Counter: Use in exploiting cache side-channel attacks

 The time stamp counter can be used to time instructions accurately which can be exploited in the Meltdown and Spectre security vulnerabilities.
-However if this is not available other counters or timers can be used, as is the case with the ARM processors vulnerable to this type of attack.
+However, if this is not available other counters or timers can be used, as is the case with the ARM processors vulnerable to this type of attack.

 Other architectures

 Other processors also have registers which count CPU clock cycles, but with different names.
 For instance, on the AVR32, it is called the Performance Clock Counter (PCCNT) register.
 SPARC V9 provides the TICK register.
 PowerPC provides the 64-bit TBR register.

-ARMv7 and ARMv8-A architectures provide a generic counter which counts at a constant frequency.
-ARMv7 provides the Cycle Counter Register (CCNT instruction) to read and write the counter, but the instruction is privileged.
+ARMv7 provides a Cycle Counter Register CCNT as part of its "Performance Monitoring Unit", and instructions to read and write the counter, but the counter is by default disabled (to save power) and the instructions are privileged.
+User-mode access can be enabled.
+ARMv7 and ARMv8-A architectures provide a generic counter which counts at a constant frequency, but this frequency is typically at most 50 MHz.